Aviva weighs bid for RSA's UK consumer unit -sources

 During this time, personal lines insurers in the UK have been impacted by regulatory changes and claims inflation as the cost of living soared.
 This led RSA to exit the motor insurance market earlier this year ahead of the current sale.

-(Reporting by Pablo Mayo Cerqueiro, Amy-Jo Crowley and Carolyn Cohn in London; Editing by Anousha Sakoui, Kirsten Donovan)
+(Reporting by Pablo Mayo Cerqueiro, Amy-Jo Crowley and Carolyn Cohn in London; Editing by Anousha Sakoui, Kirsten Donovan and Louise Heavens)

 ((Pablo.MayoCerqueiro@thomsonreuters.com;))